scarletti-ben/my-term/README.md

 container.appendChild(widget);
 ```

-Adding a shell to the terminal widget can be seen below
+- Adding a shell to the terminal widget
 ```javascript
 // ~ Create a shell instance
 const shell = new TerminalShell('shell-name');